-- direct cost all expenses; - submit an indirect cost proposal to its cognizant federal agency to negotiate a rate within three months of the effective date (period of performance start date) of the award (subrecipients may negotiate a rate with the recipient consistent with the requirements outlined in 2 CFR § 200.414); or - charge a de minimis rate of 10% of MTDC (see 2 CFR § 200.414(f))
+- submit an indirect cost proposal to its cognizant federal agency to negotiate a rate within three months of the effective date (period of performance start date) of the award (subrecipients may negotiate a rate with the recipient consistent with the requirements outlined in 2 CFR § 200.414); or - charge a de minimis rate of 10% of MTDC (see 2 CFR § 200.414(f))

 If you choose one of these options, indicate this under Indirect Cost Type.
+If you do not choose either of the above options, you may only charge costs that are allocable, allowable, and reasonable to the award.